shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 The feedback loop is what we all know - planning, doing, verifying and then doing it again and again until we're done.
 A fast and effective feedback loop has always been one of the most significant things in the process of creating software, and AI assistants will magnify that by orders of magnitude.
-Our main objective is to make the human feedback loop "better" (faster, easier, more effective), and the main way that we'll try to achieve this is by working very hard so that the AI agents will have their own internal feedback loop.
+Our main objective is to make the human feedback loop "better" (faster, easier, more effective).
+And the main way that we'll help the human feedback loop is by giving the AI agents their own internal feedback loop.
-Meaning - the agent will plan, make changes and then verify them itself and auto-heal them, and only after it's done - it'll give the result to a human.
+We'll work very hard to enable the agent to plan, make changes and then verify them itself and auto-heal them.
+So that it'll give the result to a human only after it's done and "filtered out" all the bugs it can.

 In other words, the "star of the show" is going to be the ability to create fast feedback loops that are effective at both creating new things and shifting-left bugs in the bug funnel.